 Can You Do It Yourself?

 That depends on how complex the conversion is and how skilled you are at construction.
 However, if you can afford an architectural designer to give you professional ideas and input, you could employ them.
-Professional builders can, of course, get the work done.
+Experienced builders can, of course, get the work done.

 If you are on a tight budget and want to DIY the conversion, you may choose to go ahead with most of it yourself as long as you have enough construction skills.
 If you don't have any experience in construction, it is recommended that you call a professional instead.